 Board Games help your kids to learn important social skills such as waiting, turn-taking, sharing, making conversation, problem-solving and many more.
 It will also enhance social skills, boosting their self-esteem, and most importantly it will develop fine motor skills in kids.

-Some of the board games would develop muscles of hands, arms, fingers and also eye-hand coordination in your kids.
+Some of the board games would develop muscles of hands, arms, fingers, and also eye-hand coordination in your kids.

 - Snakes and Ladders

 Children always love their toys.
 They should be taught to stack their toys back after they are finished playing.
 They should be made responsible for their own things.
 Stacking toys would be fun for them and it would help them in gripping objects.
-As toys are of different sizes, shapes, and colours.
-So they should be taught to stack toys according to different sizes and shape which would help to understand the difference between size and shape also.
+As toys are of different sizes, shapes, and colors.
+So they should be taught to stack toys according to different sizes and shapes which would help to understand the difference between size and shape also.

 DRAWING, PAINTING AND ART & CRAFT

-While colouring, drawing, painting, folding paper, cutting helps to develop the grip children need to write in school.
+While coloring, drawing, painting, folding paper, cutting helps to develop the grip children need to write in school.
 The use of crayons, paints helps the younger children as their developing fingers learn to grasp the objects.

 Puzzles help to develop and refine fine -motor skills in children.
-While making puzzles, the child grips, lifts and moves the piece of the puzzle and tries to find the correct place to fit it.
+While making puzzles, the child grips, lifts, and moves the piece of the puzzle and tries to find the correct place to fit it.
 It involves eye-hand coordination, movement of arms, finger, hand, gripping of objects.
 It will help in developing gross and fine motor skills and eye-hand coordination.

 To know more about the development of your kid’s motor skills.
-You can get connected to your Expert Child Psychologist, helping parents and kids online as well as clinically.
+You can get connected to your Expert Child Psychologist helping parents and kids online as well as clinically.
 Just log in to www.myfitbrain.in